mLetrone/power-events/docs/usage/routing.md

 Because all events may not have to be processed by your application, by default **power-events** allow it.

-Of course, you can raise an error otherwise when an event doesn't meet any route. same as before, just an option.
+Of course, you can raise an error otherwise when an event doesn't meet any route.
+Same as before, just an option.
-Pass `allow_no_route`to `False`, and it's done!
+Pass `allow_no_route` to `False`, and it's done!

 === "Default"
     ```python